 The harassing company pays our fees.

+They’re legit.
 According to the Better Business Bureau (BBB), Tri-State Adjustments, Inc. was founded and incorporated in 1990.
 The BBB established a profile page for TSA in 2002.
 TSA is listed as a collection agency and credit service.
-Buzzfile estimates TSA’s annual revenue at $886,000 and the size of its headquarters staff at 8 employees.
+Buzzfile estimates Tri-State Adjustments annual revenue at $975,325 and the size of its headquarters staff at 35 employees.

 According to its website, TSA “assists hundreds of businesses nationwide in the collection and recovery of their accounts receivable,” including “current accounts, delinquent accounts, returned checks (Non-Sufficient Funds) and more.”
 TSA’s website states that it was “founded in 1990 on the principles of honesty, accountability, attention to detail, and excellent customer service” and “establishes dynamic working relationships with each of its clients.”
 TSA’s “customized service…delivers measurable results.”